julesjacobs/rust-gkat/README.md

 ```

 We provide a dataset `dataset_big.zip` containing even larger examples with expression size
 of 1,000,000.
 These examples are far more challenging to solve.
+Kernel1 (derivative method)
+will not be able to solve some of these problems in a timely manner.
 Use `make big` to run
 `rust-gkat` on all big examples.
 ```
 ➞  /usr/bin/time -l ./target/release/rust-gkat -k k2 dataset_big/big02.txt
 equiv_expected = true
 equiv_result   = true
-      166.44 real       165.24 user         1.05 sys
+        4.53 real         4.30 user         0.21 sys
-          1316077568  maximum resident set size
+          1926316032  maximum resident set size
                    0  average shared memory size
                    0  average unshared data size
                    0  average unshared stack size
-               86351  page reclaims
+              139711  page reclaims
                    3  page faults
                    0  swaps
                    0  block input operations